rurban/libu8ident/README.md

 shorter `nonxid_script_list[]`, as we know that only valid XID's are checked.

-With CRoaring some boolean bitset queries can be optimized.
-So far only the confusables codepoints lookups, not yet the `allowed_id_list` and maybe_normalize lookups.
+With **CRoaring** some boolean bitset queries can be optimized.
+So far only the confusables codepoints lookups are used.
+The others, `allowed_croar.h` and the `nf*_croar.h` headers are too slow.
+See `perf`.
+These optimizations on boolean ranges are work in progress, if I can find faster lookups than binary search.
+Also for special configurations, such as **c99** a single header and optimized lookup method should be implemented, combining the script, xid and decomposition in it.
+This would replace the ~6 lookups per codepoint.

 TODO
 ----